Skip to page content

 The College of Education Research Conference is an annual opportunity for researchers to learn, engage, and interact with colleagues.
 Sponsored by the College of Education’s Office of Research and Graduate Education, activities include a keynote, networking/poster session, and competitions aimed at increasing the awareness of research, funding, and interdisciplinary work.

 Researchers from across the College will find a variety of ways to learn, engage and interact with colleagues, and meet potential collaborators during sessions that have been developed to highlight the range of studies and interests across the College.
-This year’s activities include student and faculty poster sessions, research presentations by faculty from across departments and centers, and a group activity.
+This year’s activities include student and faculty poster sessions, research presentations by faculty from across departments and centers, the three-minute graduate student thesis competition and a faculty panel activity.
 Faculty are also invited to volunteer to be poster judges; please note your availability on the registration form.

 Read the Conference Agenda (PDF)

-For questions about registration, contact Grace Thornton .
+For questions about registration, contact Grace Thornton Burger .

 Upcoming Dates